GeoAziz/medinova/docs/nurse.md

 3.  **Complex Animations & Transitions**:
     *   **Request**: Cinematic route transitions, glowing pulse effects, hover light trails, and slide-in panels.
     *   **Current State**: Pages use a standard fade-in animation.
-The more advanced, immersive animations are not yet implemented.
+The more advanced, immersive animations have not been implemented.

 4.  **Dedicated Feature Pages & Modals**:
     *   **Request**: A full-featured task manager with drag-and-drop, a vitals input panel, and a shift log/handover system.